adesinna/Complete_Python_Course/README.md

 # Complete_Python_Course
-This is a python is a complete python course
+This is a complete python course